 Here some ideas you can use for your routine:

 If you are using a guitar pick, you might have to practice some specific techniques depending on your music style.
-If you are not sure which guitar pick is the right one for you, check this 4-step guide HERE.
+If you are not sure which guitar pick is the right one for you, check this guide HERE.

 If your hand is still sore, repeat some of the steps.
 Especially in the winter months, as the hands can get cold very fast.